-do you feel this way? don’t get me wrong. i love to sit and listen as they explain their artwork and worksheets. but when the explanations are over, what to do with all that paper?
+do you feel this way? don’t get me wrong. i love to sit and listen as they explain their artwork and worksheets. but when the explanations are over, what to you do with all that paper?

-in my last post on tackling paper clutter, i discussed how to organize school papers so they are at least off your counter. but when your temporary system gets full {as is the case most months}, you need a long-term solution. until now, none of my long-term school paper storage solutions have been successful. it’s not hard to see why, with these half effort attempts:
+until now, none of my long-term school paper storage solutions have been successful. it’s not hard to see why, with these half effort attempts:

 - leaving the papers in a pile on my desk to go through later.